hammywammy/oslira-docs/DEV_NOTES.md

 -fix all hrefs to use new system
 -create all devconsole files and get detailed with every nook and cranny for testing -build out all .yml files
+-move all css from all files to src/components, whether thats splitting it up into multiple files or whatever

 🟠 HOME ISSUES #HOME
 -when the home page has an error a red line appears under the limited offer banner